 Neville Longbottom – Matthew Lewis

 Known as That Actor Who Had The Best Glow Up, Lewis has also had a great career after his time as Neville Longbottom came to a close.
-He co-starred in the TV series Ripper Street, Girlfriends, and Happy Valley, and appeared in the film Me Before You alongside Game of Thorones actress Emilia Clarke and The Hunger Games actor Sam Claflin.
+He co-starred in the TV series Ripper Street, Girlfriends, and Happy Valley.
+He also appeared in the popular film Me Before You alongside Game of Thorones actress Emilia Clarke and The Hunger Games actor Sam Claflin.

 Ginny Weasley – Bonnie Wright